 Find out more about the two versions

-Brother update them fairly frequently and include a pdf with some instructions and a short video tutorial on most.
+Brother includes the cut file to import into Canvas Workspace, a PDF with some instructions, and a short video tutorial on most designs.
 They are certainly worth checking out when you are looking for a project.

-The above is the selection getting ready for Valentine’s day.
-Fun projects with instructions for a shaker card, cake topper, some cute boxes, and candy shaped boxes to name a few.
+The above are some projects in Canvas Workspace that are aimed at Valentine’s Day.
+These are fun projects with instructions for a shaker card, cake topper, some cute boxes, and candy-shaped boxes just to mention a few.

 NOTE: there is a search bar at the top to enter keywords so you are not doing the never-ending search. (mind you the continual scroll through all the designs takes you on a wondrous journey of inspiration)